About Us

 Ken Maddux

-Ken has recently returned to the lakes area from Eagan where he has resided for the past 10 years.
-In the 15 years before retirement, he was a vice president of St. Cloud Technical and Community College, leading the Center for Innovation and Economic Development.
-His last 5 years before retirement were spent as Executive Director of the Harold Anderson Entreprenurial Center, at St. Cloud State University.
+Ken is a retired academic leader living in the Brainerd Lakes Area.
+In the 15 years before retirement, he was a St. Cloud Technical and Community College vice president, leading the Center for Innovation and Economic Development.
+His last 5 years before retirement were spent as Executive Director of the Harold Anderson Entrepreneurial Center, at St. Cloud State University.
 During his time in St. Cloud, Ken served on and led the boards of many privately held companies and non-profits in the area.

 Abbie Hoelscher

-Born and raised in the Brainerd Lakes area, started her career with American Family Insurance in 2008 (Becker, MN).
+Born and raised in the Brainerd Lakes area, starting her career with American Family Insurance in 2008 in Becker, MN.
 In 2009, she moved to the Pequot Lakes office and never left.
 She is passionate about being involved in and giving back to the kids and the community.
 Since 2020, our agency has hosted a customer appreciation event in December and partnered with LAFS where the citizens come together to help.
-Abbie and her husband, Joe, live in Pequot Lakes with their 3 kids and enjoys reading, spending time with family, being out on the lake and playing volleyball.
+Abbie and her husband, Joe, live in Pequot Lakes with their 3 kids.
+Abbie enjoys reading, spending time with family, being out on the lake, and playing volleyball.